 The first time I have consulted a doctor with my lips all covered with blisters and vesicles the only thing I had on my mind was “what is herpes and how to get rid of herpes?”
-I immediately asked to the doctor if there was a definitive cure for it and this is what he answered to me: “Unfortunately dear, there is not a definitive cure for the herpes virus, because it infects nerve cells and hides in them.
+I immediately asked to the doctor if there was a definitive cure and this is what he answered to me: “Unfortunately dear, there is not a definitive cure for the herpes virus, because it infects nerve cells and hides in them.
 This means that no over-the-counter treatment can effectively remove it.
 You have to live with it.”
-However, not everyone will tell you that a lot of viruses, even the dangerous ones, when they cannot be remove from your body can be still put in a stage where they are completely harmless to the person.
+Not everyone will tell you that a lot of viruses, even the dangerous ones, even if they cannot be remove from your body they can be still put in a stage where they are completely harmless.

-Herpes labialis – this type is caused by the herpes simplex virus type 1 and causes the formation of fluid-filled blisters or vesicles on the lips and in the area of the mouth.
-In some cases it is possible that they will spread on the nose, nares or around the lips.
-The blisters cause itch, pain and a strong discomfort on the area infected.
+Herpes labialis – this type is caused by the herpes simplex virus type 1 and causes the formation of fluid-filled blisters or vesicles on the lips and in the area around or inside the mouth.
+In some cases it is possible that they will spread also to the nose.
+The blisters can cause itch, pain and a strong discomfort on the infected area.

 Genital herpes – genital herpes is caused from an infection of the herpes simplex virus type 2 and affects area such as genitals, glutes, anus and in some cases (for example after oral sex) mouth and lips.
-The symptoms are the same as for herpes labialis: small fluid-filled blisters which cause itch and pain on the area infected.
+The symptoms are the same as herpes labialis: small fluid-filled blisters which cause itch and pain on the area infected.
 Sometimes it is also possible to experience headaches, fever or painful urination.

-The herpes virus tends to manifest during period of intense stress or when our immune system is weaker.
+The herpes virus tends to manifest during period of intense stress or when your immune system is weaker.
 When you get infected it is very important not to touch the infected area, until the blisters start forming a crust.
-Also, be very careful when you interact with people before that because the infection is going to be very contagious.
-When the crust are fully formed the the risk of transmission will be much lower.
+Also, be very careful when you interact with people because the infection is going to be very contagious.
+When the crust are fully formed the risk of transmission will be much lower.